 No they don’t.
 All of our windows come with a permanent finished cladding on the outside, and the interior is pre-stained or pre-painted.
 There’s no extra work for you!

 What is the U-factor?

 It’s a measurement of the energy-efficiency of a window.
 Like golf, the lower the score, the better.
-We’ve seen as low as 0.19, although windows with that rating are more appropriate for the Arctic Circle than they are for Chicago.
-When it comes to advising our clients, we follow the Energy Star program guidelines and use products appropriate for our climate.
+We’ve seen as low as 0.19, although windows with that rating are more appropriate for the Arctic Circle than Chicago.
+When McCann advises our clients, we follow the Energy Star program guidelines and only use products appropriate for our climate.
 (But if you’re interested, we can get windows with a U-factor of 0.19.)